Ralph Schoenman: Kennedy assassination

+Vietnam War

 Schoenman was an organizer and member of the Russell Tribunal, an International War Crimes Tribunal which visited North Vietnam and Cambodia in 1966-1967.
 In addition to the group's own camera crews, Schoenman tried to negotiate network television coverage from NBC and CBS for the tribunal's visit to Hanoi, but was turned down in a dispute over the conditions.
 The networks charged that they had been asked to pay for the privilege and also felt that the restrictions proposed to them, including submitting footage for censorship, would imperil their objectivity.
 CBS News president Richard Salant said, "They are out to prove a point with investigations and they have an ax to grind".
 Schoenman denied the allegations that fees or censorship had been requested, while noting that the networks would pay to acquire footage from others, as ABC had done to obtain film from one of the tribunal's cameramen.

 After making these visits, Schoenman argued in a hearing of the tribunal that the U.S. had committed genocide in Vietnam.
 He argued, "It is not possible to drop four million pounds of bombs every day on a country the size of New York and Pennsylvania without exterminating the civilian population".
+Bernard Levin wrote critically of Schoenman's influence on Russell, saying that Schoenman was partly responsible for Russell's virulent anti-Americanism, in contrast to his earlier pronouncements against communism.

+Deportations & travel restrictions

 During the course of the tribunal, the U.S. government revoked Schoenman's passport because of unauthorized visits to North Vietnam.
 In November 1967, he was deported back to the U.S. by Bolivian authorities when he traveled there to attend the trial of Régis Debray.
 As a result, he was prevented from attending the tribunal's proceedings in Copenhagen later that month because Danish authorities refused to allow him to enter without a passport.
 This led to a sequence in which Schoenman shuttled between several European countries, none of which would admit him, before illegally entering Britain, where he remained for 10 days until being deported in June 1968.

+Russell said of Schoenman, "You know he is a rather rash young man, and I have to restrain him.".
 In December 1969, Russell made a public statement in that he had no contact with Schoenman and was unaware of his activities.
 Russell approved a vote to remove Schoenman from the board of the Bertrand Russell Peace Foundation.